 “23andMe is a privately held company developing new ways to help you make sense of your own genetic information.

 “Even though your body contains trillions of copies of your genome, you’ve likely never read any of it.
-Our goal is to connect you to the 23 paired volumes of your own genetic blueprint (plus your mitochondrial DNA), bringing you personal insight into ancestry, genealogy, and … Click to read more!
+Our goal is to connect you to the 23 paired volumes of your own genetic blueprint (plus your mitochondrial DNA), bringing you personal insight into ancestry, genealogy, and inherited traits.
+By connecting you to others, we can also help put your genome into the larger context of human commonality and diversity.

 Over the next week and a half I will be examining the Archon X PRIZE for Genomics, a challenge from the Archon X PRIZE Foundation to foster the development of efficient and inexpensive genomic sequencing.
 Not only will the X PRIZE for Genomics change the face of medicine, but it will also have an ENORMOUS impact on the field of genetic genealogy, which we’ll discuss in Part IV of the series.
 Stay tuned for all the information you need to know about the prize, and if you have any thoughts or questions please leave a comment!